ylhyra/ylhyra_content/not_data/content/reading/video/Villi_Neto/Finnland.md

 <div class="video-explanation" data-translate="no">

-In this video, Villi imitates a Finnish visiting the swimming pool in Iceland.
+In this video, Villi imitates a Finn visiting the swimming pool in Iceland.
 He's speaking in a strong Finnish accent.
 Finnish people are known for liking saunas.
 Icelanders and Finnish people tend to get along very well since they're both somewhat socially reserved and have a similar humour (see also [[w:Law of Jante|Law of Jante]]).
 </div>
 </Instagram>